ethereum/homestead-guide/source/using-ethereum-the-basics/installing-a-client.rst

 - Click on the executable (**Ethereum-Wallet, Ethereum-Wallet** or **Ethereum-Wallet.app**)
 - The block-chain will be downloaded

-The Ethereum Wallet is a "single dapp" deployment of the **Mist Browser** which will be the centerpiece of the Metropolis phase of development, which comes after Homestead.
+The Ethereum Wallet is a "single ÐApp" deployment of the **Mist Browser** which will be the centerpiece of the Metropolis phase of development, which comes after Homestead.